homebridge-eufy-clean/homebridge-eufy-clean/README.md

 -->

 ## Prerequisites
-To install and use this plugin you must:
+To install and use this plugin you must have:
 * The latest version of Homebridge installed.
 * The latest version of a supported Node.js LTS version is installed.
 * For configuration, using Homebridge UI is recommended.